Annex 5.1 - Specificities for associations

 Alternatively:

-The association can rely on an outsourced resource trained in the Bilan Carbone®.
-This can be the association's chartered accountant if trained, or a carbon consultant.
+The association may rely on an outsourced resource trained in the Bilan Carbone®.
+This may be the association's chartered accountant if they are trained, or a carbon consultant.

 An coordinator internal to the association